tiago-kth/spel/dev-blog/readme.md

 How can we design such a thing?

 And that brings me back to "Tomorrow, tomorrow and tomorrow".
 It's not a perfect book, but it is a story ambiented in the 90s about two friends building a game by themselves.
-At some point, one of the characters says something that rang very true (and very close to something Björne said today during the lecture):
+At some point, one of the characters says something that rang very true (and very close to something Björn said today during the lecture):

 > To design a game is to imagine the person who will eventually play it.